 READ MORE: MAKING MONTGOMERY CLIFT

 These life-defining moments and the ripple effects they created ultimately formed the man Sacks would become.
 The documentaries power held within Oliver’s poetic narration of his life and the lessons it taught him.
-His ability to speak eloquently of his joys, scars and open wounds, both riveting and brave.
+His ability to speak eloquently of his joys, scars and open wounds is both riveting and brave.

-As a cinematic memoir, Oliver Sacks: His Own Life never feels self-indulgent or congratulatory, despite Sacks extraordinary and celebrated career.
+As a cinematic memoir, Oliver Sacks: His Own Life never feels self-indulgent or congratulatory, despite Sacks’ extraordinary and celebrated career.
 Maybe that is because he never sought fame or fortune, just the respect and recognition of those around him in his field.
-His methods were revolutionary, and he would inspire a whole generation of neurologists to think beyond the textbooks of their studies.
+His methods were revolutionary, and he inspired a whole generation of neurologists to think beyond the textbooks of their studies.

 Oliver Sacks was unconventional to his core, which is precisely what set him apart from everyone else.
 It is emotionally overwhelming to understand his life as it unfolds on the screen, witnessing the beratement he endured and the hardships that constantly fell upon him.
 And yet, he never faltered in his care or his character.
 If anything, he took that pain and used it to strengthen himself.
 This is a common trait of many pioneering LGBTQ+ leaders, who suffered the indignity of ongoing social oppression and internalised doubt as they carved out their groundbreaking careers.